ksurdhar/draft-editor/ELECTRON-STARTUP.md

 1. Verify your Auth0 configuration in `env-electron.json`
 2. Ensure your Auth0 application is set up as a Native application
 3. Confirm the callback URL is correctly set in Auth0
 4. Check that your API identifier matches exactly what's in Auth0
+5. Consider enabling `MOCK_AUTH: true` for local development